 Since 2013 Rik is a professor and lecturer at ArtEZ University of Arts in Arnhem (The Netherlands) for Accordion Jazz & Pop (BA & MA), band coaching and as a research supervisor.
 ArtEZ is one of the few Universities in the world to study Jazz accordion.
 One of the few Universities in the world to study Jazz accordion.

-Rik’s debut album Traveller (2014) received critical acclaim and was a personal search for new possibilities and sounds on accordion within the jazz and Latin-jazz; focusing on and comparing with the richness of the piano tradition he managed to cross musical boundaries and combine classical techniques with improvisation and groove.
+His debut album Traveller (2014) received rave reviews and was mainly a personal quest for the possibilities and sounds of the accordion in jazz and Latin jazz; with a focus on the rich piano tradition, Rik managed to approach the instrument with a completely new perspective, breaking through musical frameworks and mixing classical techniques with improvisation and groove.

 In 2018 Rik released the album ‘Dreamscape’ with his new group Trifid.
-A collaboration with the talented Dutch vibraphone player Vincent Houdijk and bass player Maciej Domaradzki.
-Some quotes: New sonic territory explorations, transcending stylist boundaries, sheer magic!”
+A collaboration between Vincent Houdijk on vibraphone and Maciej Domaradzki on double bass.
+Some reactions: New sonic territory explorations, transcending stylist boundaries, sheer magic!”
 (Harold van Grinsven, JIN JAZZ) and “Dreamscape’s title certainly suits the album, as the theme holding its songs together acts like some sort of extraterrestrial glue, creating a heavily, ethereal atmosphere.
 The accordion, vibraphone, and double bass are a trio about as rare as Halley’s Comet, and arouse an equal amount of curiosity.”
 (Peter Hoetjes, All About Jazz)

 The album Sounds of Interstellar Space (2021), featuring the eponymous 30-minute composition based on sonications of space objects, has just been released.
 The composition, granted by the Dutch Performing Arts Fund (FPK) and the Prins Bernard Culture Fund, was written by Rik for the concert series Sounds of Interstellar Space (2019-2020), in which Trifid collaborated with astronomers from the European Space Agency (ESA), the Radboud University and the University of Amsterdam amongs others.
 They performed in observatories, Universities and musea around the Netherlands.